kstockw/website/content/authors/admin/_index.md

 ---

 Hello!
-My name is Kayden Stockwell and I am a Ph.D. student at the University of Virginia.
-I study developmental psychology with a concentration in quantitative methods.
-My primary advisor is Dr. Vikram Jaswal and I study autistic social interaction and perceptions of autistic people.
+My name is Kayden Stockwell and I am a Ph.D. student at the University of Virginia studying developmental psychology with a concentration in quantitative methods.
+Under the supervision of Dr. Vikram Jaswal, I investigate autistic social interaction and perceptions of autistic people.
 I also work with Dr. Tanya Evans to study live dyadic interactions using EEG hyperscanning.

 I am also passionate about increasing access for disabled students in higher education in addition to being active with local LGBTQ+ organizations.
 I aim to continue advocacy in these areas and to bring the queer and disability communities closer together.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}cv{{< /staticref >}}.